AnaHill/AnaHill.github.io/academic.md

 <!-- ### Postdoc ### -->
 ## 👨🏼‍🎓 Postdoctoral Research Fellow @Tampere University (_Sep 2018 - Nov 2022_)
-As a postdoc in Professor Pasi Kallio's [Micro- and Nanosystems Research Group](https://research.tuni.fi/mst/), I devloped data analysis methods for several challenging biosignals.
-Additionally, I worked as professor Kallio’s Vice-PI in a multidisciplinary team combining cell biologists and engineers, and led a group of researchers developing a novel vascular-on-a-chip platform for 3D cell co-cultures.
-More info on [CoEBoC-project](#-coeboc) section.
+As a postdoc in Professor Pasi Kallio's [Micro- and Nanosystems Research Group](https://research.tuni.fi/mst/), I developed **data analysis methods for several challenging biosignals**.
+Additionally, I worked as Professor Kallio’s **Vice-PI in a multidisciplinary team** combining cell biologists and engineers, and led a group of researchers developing **a novel vascular-on-a-chip platform for 3D cell co-cultures**.
+More info on [**CoEBoC-project**](#-coeboc) section.
 - **🚀 Research areas**: lab-on-a-chip, data analysis, microfluidics, iPS-CM, fuzzy control
 - **🛠️ Main tools**: soft lithography (PDMS), MATLAB, Simulink, COMSOL (FEM)
 <!-- now refs here, only linkin to coeboc? -->

 ## 👨‍🔬 Doctoral Researcher @Tampere University of Technology (_Sep 2011 - Aug 2018_)
 My Ph.D. work in the multidisciplinary project involved  implementing automation and control systems, designing microfluidics chips, developing mathematical models, and handling data analysis using MATLAB, Simulink, and COMSOL.
-More info on [Human Spare Parts](#-human-spare-parts) section.
+More info about the project on [**Human Spare Parts**](#-human-spare-parts) section.
 - **🚀 Research areas**: microsystems, microfluidics, control engineering, heat control
 - **🛠️ Main tools**: soft lithography, MATLAB, Simulink, COMSOL (FEM)
-- Dissertation '_Modeling and Control of Microscale Cell Culture Environments_' available [here](https://urn.fi/URN:ISBN:978-952-15-4174-2 "trepo.tuni.fi")
+- Dissertation '_Modeling and Control of Microscale Cell Culture Environments_' is available [**here**](https://urn.fi/URN:ISBN:978-952-15-4174-2 "dissertation at trepo.tuni.fi").

 ## 🧑🏼‍🔬 Project Researcher @Tampere University of Technology (_Aug 2010 - Sep 2011_)

-My study was related to immunoassay in microchannels and how they could be used in patient diagnostic.
+My study was related to immunoassay in microchannels and how they could be used in patient diagnostics.

 ## 🧑🏼‍🔬 Thesis Worker and Research Assistant @Tampere University of Technology (_June 2006 - Aug 2010_)
 I worked in OPTIMI (Optically actuated microfluidics) project funded by Academy of Finland and collaborated with researchers from Helsinki University of Technology.
 My task was to model and test optically induced electric fields and to study how they could be used in microfluidics applications.
-- 📖 Master thesis (2010), titled '_Optically induced electric fields and their use in microfluidics and cell manipulation applications_' is available in https://urn.fi/URN:NBN:fi:tty-201008171286
-- 📝 Mäki et al. (2010). '_Modeling continuous optoelectrowetting device_', in Proceedings of the 2nd European Conference on Microfluidics - Microfluidics 2010, Toulouse, December 8-10, 2010, https://researchportal.tuni.fi/en/publications/modeling-continuous-optoelectrowetting-device
+- 📖 Master thesis (2010), titled '_Optically induced electric fields and their use in microfluidics and cell manipulation applications_' is available [**here**](https://urn.fi/URN:NBN:fi:tty-201008171286 "msc thesis at trepo.tuni.fi") and information about the following conference paper 📝 is given [**here**](https://researchportal.tuni.fi/en/publications/modeling-continuous-optoelectrowetting-device "Modeling continuous optoelectrowetting device, Proceedings of the 2nd European Conference on Microfluidics - Microfluidics 2010, Toulouse, December 8-10, 2010").

 <!-- ############# Projects ############# -->
 # 🗂️ <span id="projects" style="color:#228B22;">Projects</span>

-## 🫀 CoEBoC
+## 🫀 CoEBoC (_2018 - 2025_)
-[CoEBOC,](https://research.tuni.fi/coeboc/) '_Centre of Excellence in Body on-Chip Research_' is Academy of Finland funded project for the years 2018-2025.
-The ultimate goal of CoEBoC is to revolutionize healthcare by developing and applying body on-chip (BoC) technology and enable more accurate and efficient drug testing, as well as by discovering new tools for diagnosing and treating diseases at the cellular level.
+[**CoEBOC**](https://research.tuni.fi/coeboc/), '_Centre of Excellence in Body on-Chip Research_', is Academy of Finland funded project for the years 2018-2025.
+The ultimate goal of CoEBoC is to **revolutionize healthcare by developing and applying body-on-chip (BoC) technology** and enable more accurate and efficient drug testing, as well as by discovering new tools for diagnosing and treating diseases at the cellular level.

 CoEBoC brought together six research groups from Tampere University: microsystems and microfluidics, biomaterials, adult stem cell research, cardiac and neural cell cultures, and computational biophysics and imaging.

-- **Role**: Postdoctoral Researcher in Professor Pasi Kallio's [Micro- and Nanosystems Research Group](https://research.tuni.fi/mst/), my main tasks were analyzing cell culture data ('biosignal'), perform numerical simulations (FEM), leading a group that developed [a novel "body-on-chip" platform](https://www.nature.com/articles/s41598-024-74493-3) for vascularized 3D cell co-cultures [3], and designing [fuzzy control systems](https://ieeexplore.ieee.org/document/10242335).
+- **⚡Own role**: Postdoctoral Researcher, Vice Principal Investigator (Vice-PI), project lead in [**body-on-chip development**](#vascularization)
-- **🚀 Research areas**: microsystems, microfluidics, fem, data analysis, control engineering, iPS, adult stem cells, cardiomyocyte, neuron, imaging
+- **🚀 Research areas**: microfluidics, numerical simulations (FEM), data analysis, control engineering, cardiomyocyte culture, vascularization

 <details>
   <summary><strong>Show Selected Articles</strong></summary>